Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: CONCLUSION

 An important direction for future research is to extend the present analysis of the generating function, which was derived explicitly for symmetric crease configurations, to more general asymmetric geometries.
 In asymmetric systems, the variational structure is described using elliptic integrals, making its geometric interpretation analytically challenging.
 It remains an open question whether the correspondence between the generating function and curvature-based geometric quantities persists under perturbations, and how the integrable structure deforms in such generalized settings.
 Furthermore, applying the insights from KAM theory obtained in this study to explore the design of infinite chaotic solutions is an important direction for future research.
 In the present system, there exist regions where solutions break down due to geometric constraints, resulting in finite solutions.
 Because typical chaotic orbits eventually enter these regions, the continuity of the folding dynamics is lost.
 However, by utilizing invariant curves as effective transport barriers in phase space, chaotic orbits can be confined within geometrically valid regions.
 This approach enables the design of infinitely continuous, non-periodic folded states while avoiding geometric failure.
 Exploiting the global structure of phase space to create origami tessellations corresponding to these chaotic solutions will provide deeper insights into the dynamical behavior of these systems.

-Furthermore, the appearance of twist and nontwist behavior, along with CS structures resulting from the geometric degrees of freedom in origami, is expected to be a universal characteristic common to a wide range of origami-based dynamical systems, not limited to tubular origami.
-The integrable systems approach developed in this study offers new insights into the mathematical structures underlying complex origami dynamics and provides a promising theoretical foundation for future developments in origami engineering and metamaterial design.
+Finally, twist and nontwist behavior, as well as conformally symplectic structures arising from geometric degrees of freedom, may appear in broader classes of origami-based dynamical systems beyond the tubular setting.
+The integrable-limit approach developed in this study offers a useful perspective on the mathematical structures underlying complex origami dynamics.
+Further examples and systematic comparisons will be needed to assess how broadly this viewpoint applies to origami engineering and metamaterial design.